Planned Power Outage - TENTATIVE SCHEDULE: Sunday, May 24 - 8 am to 8 pm Sunday, June 7 - 8 am to 8 pm

 The 12-hour planned power outage in Powell River, Cortes Island, and Texada Island will be on:

-Sunday, September 14, 2025, from 7 am to 7 pm
+Sunday, June 7 - 8 am to 8 pm

 To help our community prepare for the planned power outage, the City has outlined below how City-operated facilities / services are expected to be impacted during the outage: